-Vice Chairman, Financial Services & Head of North America Global Financial Market
+Vice Chairman, Financial Services and Head of North America Global Financial Market

 Banking on Consumers